Schools of Thought: Rethinking Architectural Pedagogy

 A conference organized by the University of Oklahoma Christopher C. Gibbs College of Architecture

 March 5-7, 2020

-In the Spring of 2020, the University of Oklahoma (OU) will host “Schools of Thought: Rethinking Architectural Pedagogy,” a conference designed to bring together scholars, architects, and designers to explore questions about how we teach design.
-Beatriz Colomina, Howard Crosby Butler Professor in the History of Architecture at The New School, Parsons School of Design, and Joan Ockman, Senior Lecturer at the University of Pennsylvania will serve as keynote lecturers.
-The symposium will coincide with the exhibition Renegades: Bruce Goff and the American School of Architecture at the Fred Jones Jr. Museum of Art.
-The conference is made possible with support from the Bruce Goff Chair of Creative Architecture and the OU Vice President for Research and Partnerships, as well as generous gifts from Ben Graves and the Gunning family.
+In the Spring of 2020, the University of Oklahoma (OU) hosted “Schools of Thought: Rethinking Architectural Pedagogy,” a conference designed to bring together scholars, architects, and designers to explore questions about how we teach design.
+Dr. Sharon Sutton, Visiting Professor of Architecture at The New School, Parsons School of Design, and Joan Ockman, Senior Lecturer at the University of Pennsylvania served as keynote lecturers.
+The symposium coincided with the exhibition Renegades: Bruce Goff and the American School of Architecture at the Fred Jones Jr. Museum of Art.
+The conference was made possible with support from the Bruce Goff Chair of Creative Architecture and the OU Vice President for Research and Partnerships, as well as generous gifts from Ben Graves and the Gunning family.

 “A new school, probably the only indigenous one in the United States” is how the architect Donald MacDonald characterized the School of Architecture that developed at the University of Oklahoma (OU) in the 1950s and ‘60s.1 At the time, architectural curricula in the United States either followed the French Beaux Arts model centered on the classical tradition or the German Bauhaus model centered on abstraction and materiality.
 The University of Oklahoma College of Architecture stood apart from these two trends and developed an authentically American approach to design.
 Under the leadership of Bruce